jbarlas/annenberg/data/data_writeup.md

 ### Scheduling

-The last categoy of information tweets are those which serve to inform the reader about tutoring opportunities.
-These tweets generally include information about when and where to recieve tutoring or information about cancelled tutoring sessions.
+The last category of information tweets are those which serve to inform the reader about tutoring opportunities.
+These tweets generally include information about when and where to receive tutoring or information about cancelled tutoring sessions.
 These might come alone or as a part of a larger announcement with other logistical information as well.

 > - "RT @VarsityLakesMS: All after school activities have been cancelled.
 This includes the soccer game, NJHS dance, Step Team practice, and tut\u2026"
 > - "Today, PALS Peer Tutoring(12:10-1 PM), Cooking Club (3:30-4:30 PM), & Journalism Club (12:10-1 PM) meet at Plainfield.""What's happening at Algonquin? \n7:30 AM, 8th grade photo retakes\n3 PM, AST, Newspaper Club, Tutors & Computers, Girls V-Ball vs Lincoln"